software-students-spring2024/1-specification-exercise-joc297/README.md

 ## Stakeholders

-Interview at least one person who is a good representative of the type of person for whom you are designing an app.
-Ask them questions about their goals, needs and desires.
-Find out problems and frustrations they have that a mobile app might be able to help with.
-You should be able to identify at least four goals/needs and four problems/frustrations.

 Problem:
 * When I want to cook, I cannot find out the step-by-step instructions for a beginner cooker.